 Pinterest has group boards you can join as well.
 This site has a list of boards you can join by niche.

-Instagram is another great way to promote your blog for free.
+Instagram is a great social media site to use for blog promotion.
 Especially since there are over one billion monthly users on the platform.
 You can share photos and put your blog link right in the bio section.
 Also, you can use tags so others can easily find your content.

 Once you have 10,000 followers on Instagram, you’re allowed to place links in your stories.